-3.Loosen the light on the trunion pivots.
-Aim (forward) 5 degrees to 30 degrees as desired, re-tighten.

-4.Remove the mast travel locking pin.

-5.Crank the winch to raise the tower to the desired tower angle insuring that the vertical tower locking pin completely engages the vertical tower locking arm.
-Insert the safety pin in the vertical tower locking pin.

-6.Stop cranking and reverse winch slightly to slacken cable.

-7.Pull the telescoping locking pin and hold while operating the tower extension winch (#2) to extend the tower for at least six inches of tower extension.
+- 3. Loosen the light at the trunnion pivots.
+Aim (forward) 5 degrees to 30 degrees as desired, retighten. - 4.
+Remove the mast travel locking pin. - 5.
+Crank the winch to raise the tower to the full vertical position, insert the vertical tower locking pin through the vertical support and the tower.
+Insert the safety pin in the vertical tower locking pin. - 6.
+Reverse winch slightly to slacken cable. - 7.
+Pull the telescoping locking pin and hold while operating the tower extension winch (#2) to extend the tower for at least six inches of tower extension.

-8.Release the pin and continue to extend the tower to the desired height or until it is fully extended to the stop.

-9.Loosen the "T-handle" Nut and rotate the tower to aim the light and re-tighten the "T-handle" nut.
-NOTE: DO NOT Loosen unless the tower is in the true VERTICAL position.
+- 8. Release the pin and continue to extend the tower to the desired height or until it is fully extended to the tower stop. - 9.
+Loosen the "T-handle" nut and rotate the tower to aim the light and retighten the "T-handle" nut.
+NOTE: DO NOT LOOSEN UNLESS THE TOWER IS IN THE TRUE VERTICAL POSITION.

-B.LOWERING THE TOWER
+B. LOWERING THE TOWER

-1.Loosen the "T-handle" nut, rotate the tower until the winch cable is re-aligned on the tongue end of the trailer.
-Re-tighten.

-2.Crank the tower extension winch (#2) to lower the tower until the telescoping lock pin engages with an audible click.
+- 1. Loosen the "T-handle" nut, rotate the tower until the winch cable is realigned on the tongue end of the trailer.
+Retighten. - 2.
+Crank the tower extension winch (#2) to lower the tower until the telescoping lock pin engages with an audible click.